Communism in Brazil: World War I and the Russian Revolution

 In July 1914, World War I began.
 While Brazil did not see direct conflict, the effects of the war were quickly felt by its citizens.
-Brazil's economy was, and had been for decades, reliant on exporting coffee; by 1914, Brazil controlled around 80% of the world's coffee exports.
+Brazil's economy was (as it had been for decades) reliant on exporting coffee; in 1914 the nation controlled around 80% of the world's coffee exports.
 With the advent of the war, demand for coffee fell drastically.
-Additionally, Britain's blockade, aimed at preventing aid to the Central Powers by neutral countries such as Brazil, successfully hindered trade with a big part of Europe, worsening Brazil's coffee exports.
+Additionally, Britain's blockade, aimed at preventing aid to the Central Powers from neutral countries such as Brazil, successfully hindered trade with a big part of Europe, worsening Brazil's coffee exports.

-In contrast, in certain industries such as textiles, profits skyrocketed: with the war, products that would previously be imported now had to be produced in Brazil, and were even exported in some cases.
-But workers did not see those profits; on the contrary, higher demand meant longer workdays of up to 16 hours, without increase in pay.
+In contrast, in certain industries such as textiles, profits skyrocketed.
+With the war, products that would previously be imported now had to be produced in Brazil, and were even exported in some cases.
+However, workers did not see those profits; on the contrary, higher demand meant longer workdays of up to 16 hours, without increase in pay.
 Moreover, with growing demand for food in belligerent countries, Brazil began heavily exporting crops and meat which, in turn, caused shortages and a massive price increase locally.
 Between 1914 and 1919, prices almost tripled, growing by 185%.